RohanCyberOps/StudentManagementSystem/README.md

+---

 # 🎓 School Management App 📚

 Welcome to the **School Management App**!
 This application is designed to help you manage student records easily and efficiently.
-Built with **Flask**, this app provides a clean and intuitive interface for adding and viewing students.
+Built with **Flask**, it provides a clean and intuitive interface for adding and viewing students.

 ---